xlime-eu/xlime-polymer-elements/README.md

-# seed-element
+# xlime-social-media-item

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a rendering for social-media items.

 ## Dependencies